Tackling the gender pay gap

 The factors that create the gender pay gap are varied and complex.
 The gap refers to the difference in earnings between men and women on average, across all levels of employment.
 On the other hand, Equal Pay refers to a law originally established back in 1970, and replaced by the Equality Act 2010, that determined men and women performing equal work should receive equal pay.
 Confusingly, Equal Pay Day refers to the gender pay gap and not unequal pay.

-This year, Totaljobs research found that 40% of women would be prepared to leave their job if they discovered a male employee performing the same or equal role to them was being paid more.
+Totaljobs research has found that 40% of women would be prepared to leave their job if they discovered a male employee performing the same or equal role to them was being paid more.

 What can businesses do to close the gender pay gap?